-HERE IS NO WRITTEN OR RELIABLE record on the day of her birth, but we do know the date of her transition, November 26, 1883; and we know too some central themes of the sacred narrative of her second coming-into-being, her rising from the killing ground and human grave of the Holocaust of enslavement, and her towering above and beyond the context and conditions of her time.
+here is no written or reliable record on the ▲ day of her birth, but we do know the date of her transition.
+November 26, 1883; and we know too some central themes of the sacred narrative of her second coming-into-being, her rising from the killing ground and human grave of the Holocaust of enslavement, and her towering above and beyond the context and conditions of her time.
 They had given her the strange name Isabella, as both a sign of ownership and enslavement and as a way of erasing her original identity and alienating her from her language and culture.
-But when she decided to free herself and become the African woman she was destined and determined to be, she re-named herself and called herself into being again as Sojourner Truth.
+But when she decided to free herself and become the African woman she was destined and determined to be. she re-named herself and called herself into being again as Sojourner Truth.

 It was a name which reflected the new life of social action and service she had decided to live.
 Indeed, she said, "I only count my age from the time I was emancipated.
 Then I began to live".
-Self-named with Divine inspiration, she would be a sojourner, staving in a place for a season or short while. preaching and speaking the truth, agitating for change and moving on, serving as a sign and symbol of the possibility and promise of freedom.
+Self-named with Divine inspiration, she would be a sojourner, staying in a place for a season or short while, preaching and speaking the truth, agitating for change and moving on, serving as a sign and symbol of the possibility and promise of freedom.
 As she noted, she saw herself called to "travel up and down the land, showing the people their sins and being a sign unto them".
-And what greater and more savage sin could be exposed and shown than the killing fields and the swollen blood-red rivers of human suffering in the Holocaust of African enslavement?

 For her, as an ardent abolitionist, there was no greater sin than the Holocaust of enslavement, given the savagery against humans and humanity it embodied and imposed.
 Indeed, she often asked "Oh Lord, what is this slavery that it could do such dreadful things"?
 She was a witness and victim of its physical, psychological and sexual violence from both male and female enslavers.

-She had known personally the daily degradation and deprivation, the brutal beatings, maining, and the cruelty and indignity of the auction block, being bought and sold as an object of labor and varied physical and sexual uses and seeing her parents and children suffer a similar fate.
-It is in this context of sustained savage treatment that she prayed often for Divine retribution "in double measure" against the ruthless and unrepentantly unrighteous, drawing biblical texts.
+She had known personally the daily degradation and deprivation, the brutal beatings, maiming, and the cruelty and indignity of the auction block, being bought and sold as an object of labor and varied physical and sexual uses and seeing her parents and children suffer a similar fate.
+It is in this context of sustained savage treatment that she prayed often for Divine retribution "in double measure" against the ruthless and unrighteous, drawing on biblical texts.